insdaguirre/4940_Shiny/RAILWAY_DEPLOYMENT.md

 ### 6. Deploy and Verify

-1. Both services will automatically deploy when you push to GitHub
+1. All three services will automatically deploy when you push to GitHub
 2. Or manually trigger deployment by clicking "Deploy" in each service
 3. Wait for builds to complete (check the "Deployments" tab)